FaizanHameed1/test-case/README.md

 10- Copy the external ip from load balancer service and run on browser `http://ip:8000`

 11- Login rasax with the help of credentials.

-12-Connect your repo with it.
+12- Connect your github/gitlab repo with rasa.

-13-Run the training.
+13- Run the training.

- 14-Done
+14- Done